yxuansu/SimCTG/README.md

 ****
 <span id='example_usage'/>

 :exclamation::exclamation::exclamation: **[Note]** The following instructions were originally used in the experiments of our paper.
-Now we have provided an easy-to-use library which helps you to implement SimCTG with just a few lines of code (**Of course, the original code can still work!**).
+Now we have provided an easy-to-use library which helps you to implement SimCTG with just a few lines of code (**Of course, the original code still works!**).
 Check it [[here]](https://github.com/yxuansu/SimCTG/blob/main/README.md#4-huggingface-style-tutorials)!

 #### 6. Example Usage of Contrastive Search: